China removes six officials after Manchester consulate incident, UK says | Law-Order

 "In response to our request, the Chinese government have now removed from the UK those officials, including the consul general himself," Cleverly told broadcasters.
 Greater Manchester Police said in a statement it would continue to investigate the events surrounding the protest.

-Chair of the British parliament's foreign affairs committee, Alicia Kearns, said the government should bar the officials from ever returning to Britain.
 The October protest took place on the first day of the twice-a-decade congress of China's ruling Communist Party in Beijing at which Xi won an unprecedented third leadership term.
+The Chinese embassy said the protest was a "violent, disruptive provocation", adding Britain had failed to fulfil its obligations to protect the consulate and its staff.

+"What is more, the UK government has sided with those violent rioters," and embassy spokesperson said.
+"This is totally unacceptable to the Chinese side."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)